 Please note that subject headings may include terminology that is now outdated and does not reflect the views of Milner Library.

 To search for a subject, enter your search terms and then choose to search for items with those terms "in subject" by changing the dropdown menu below the search box.
 Depending on your terms, you may choose to search for items "with the exact phrase" (so in the example below, search results must have the exact term "queer theory" listed as a subject) or for items "that contain my query words" in the subject (for example, searching "gay" would return "gay men," "gay students," and many additional subjects).
 To expand your search, consider changing the Library Catalog dropdown (in the image below) to I-Share Libraries.

 Unsure which subject headings to search?
 If you find a title that interests you, scroll down to "Details" to follow the subject headings in that record to continue your browsing:

 The following databases are a great starting point to find resources related to LGBTQIA2S+ issues:

-That said, many journals (including many of the above!) that cover LGBTQIA2S+ topics may be found in interdisciplinary databases.
+That said, many resources that cover LGBTQIA2S+ topics may be found in interdisciplinary databases.
 Try searching the below for articles:

 Illinois State University